-Trial for former Mashpee Wampanoag chairman Cedric Cromwell set for April
+Trial for former Mashpee Wampanoag Chairman Cedric Cromwell set for April

 The pleas: Cromwell, DeQuattro plead not guilty to bribe, extortion, tax charges

-The former president of Robinson Green Beretta Corp. is Joseph Beretta, who is the prosecution's cornerstone witness in the case, said DeQuattro's attorney Martin Weinberg in an arraignment in April last year.
+The former president of Robinson Green Beretta Corp. is Joseph Beretta, who is the prosecution's cornerstone witness in the case, said DeQuattro's attorney Martin Weinberg in an arraignment last April.

-According to the indictment, Cromwell accepted bribes valued at around $57,549.
-Under the partnership contract between the Gaming Authority and the company, the company was paid $4,966,287.
+According to the indictment, Cromwell accepted bribes valued about $57,549.
+Under the partnership contract between the tribe's gaming authority and the company, the company was paid $4,966,287.

-Cromwell was reelected to be chairman of the Mashpee Wampanoag Tribe in 2017.
-However, the trial council ousted Cromwell after being charged with extortion and bribery.
+Cromwell was reelected chairman of the Mashpee Wampanoag Tribe in 2017.
+The tribal council ousted Cromwell after he was charged with extortion and bribery.

 More: 'This news is so welcome': Mashpee Wampanoag Tribe can retain reservation land